Aliases for DDB2 Gene

 GeneCards Summary for DDB2 Gene

 DDB2 (Damage Specific DNA Binding Protein 2) is a Protein Coding gene.
-Diseases associated with DDB2 include Xeroderma Pigmentosum, Group E, Ddb-Negative Subtype and Ddb2-Related Xeroderma Pigmentosum.
-Among its related pathways are DNA damage response and Toll-like receptor signaling pathway.
+Diseases associated with DDB2 include Xeroderma Pigmentosum, Group E, Ddb-Negative Subtype and Xeroderma Pigmentosum Group E. Among its related pathways are DNA Damage and DNA damage_Role of Brca1 and Brca2 in DNA repair.
 GO annotations related to this gene include ubiquitin-protein transferase activity and damaged DNA binding.

 UniProtKB/Swiss-Prot for DDB2 Gene